uptick-dev/downtick/GUIDE.md

 ### For End Users

-1. Download `ALERtick.app` (or extract from .zip)
+1. Download `Downtick.app` (or extract from .zip)
 2. Double-click to open
 3. If macOS blocks it: Right-click → Open
-4. Enter your API token from https://dashboard.uptick.com/user/edit
+4. Enter your API token
 5. View your reports

 **System Requirements:**